MentalBlank/AlphaFable/README.md

 Flash-based browser games, including AlphaFable, are still playable in 2024 after installing the Ruffle Flash-Emulator plugin for your browser.

-**Most changelogs post May 4, 2011, have been lost due to various reasons.
-However, here is a summary of the changes:**
-- Majority of the code rewritten, optimized, and updated
-- Character transfer tool added for copying character and item information between the original game and the private server
-- Updates to website and page templates, including fixes
-- Various bug fixes in game files
-- Implementation of account activation
-- Changes to PVP mechanics
-- Modifications to items
-- Adjustments to locations
-- Removal of unused code
-- Core game updated to version 14.0.36 in database
-- Available official game data was re-scraped and added to the database.
-- Game Version 9.8.0 was restored.
-- test14_0_36.swf renamed to game14_0_36.swf.
-- An updated game Version 15.8.05 was added.
-(Source unknown, v14.0.36 remains the default).
-- Removal of some original gamefiles.

 **Some code has been lost, including:**
 - Account Management.
 - CMS system and general website UI etc.